NvChad/NvChad/README.md

 - File navigation with Nvimtree
 - Using plugins that are mouse friendly
-- sexy themes
+- Beautiful inbuilt themes
+- lazy loading 100% of plugins
 - managing tabs , buffers with bufferline
 - autosave
 - icons on nvimtree , telescope , bufferline/statusline and almost everywhere! with nvim-web-devicons
 - minimal status line ( galaxyline)
 - gitsigns (colored bars for git in my config)
-- using nvim-lsp
-- nvim-lspconfig for nvim-lps configuration
+- nvim-lspconfig for nvim-lsp configuration
-- lspInstall for installing lsp servers easily.
+- lspInstall for installing lsp servers easily
 - nvim-compe for autocompletion
 - lspkind to show pictograms on autocompletion items
 - telescope for file finding , picking , previewing (files and even images)
 - nvim-treesitter for syntax highlighting
-- nvim-autopairs , for autolosing braces and stuffs
+- nvim-autopairs for autolosing braces and stuffs
 - neoformat for prettifying / formatting code
 - packer.nvim as package manager
 - indent-blankline.Nvim for indentlines
 - smooth scrolling
-- Snip support from VSCode through vsnip supporting custom and predefined snips (friendly-snippets)
+- luasnip for snippet plugin and snip support from VSCode through vsnip supporting custom and predefined snips (friendly-snippets)
+- Distraction free modes ( modes in which statusline , tabline etc stuff get disabled so its just the text visible in the buffer similar to goyo.vim)
+- Code formatting / prettifying
+- gitsigns for git diffs

 # Requirements